 Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is?
-There IS effective help for PTSD!
+There IS effective help for PTSD and stress!

-Do you need help for PTSD or Stress?
+Do you need help for PTSD and Stress?

 Is your life being taken over as a result of the symptoms or ongoing impact of a stressful period, event or past trauma?